Greaver77/valkyrie/Getting-Valkyrie-Walking-With-IHMC's-Controller.md

 [[images/StartVisualizer.png]]

-After loading for a few seconds, a remote visualizer will come up that should show you a visualization of your robot and should look something like the following,
+After loading for a few seconds, a remote visualizer will come up that should show you a visualization of your robot and should look something like the following(odds are yours will be in a different kinematic configuration),

 [[images/IHMCVisualizer.png]]